schollz/plonky/README.md

 https://vimeo.com/514823601

-plonky is a keyboard and sequencer. i made it to be able to play [mx.samples](https://llllllll.co/t/mx-samples/41400) directly from the grid. the grid layout (and name) is inspired by the [plinky synth](https://www.plinkysynth.com/), i.e. it is a 8x8 layout with notes spaced out between columns by a specified interval. by default each column is a fifth apart and it is a C-major scale (all customizable in menu).
+plonky is a keyboard and sequencer. i made it to be able to play [mx.samples](https://llllllll.co/t/mx-samples/41400) directly from the grid. the grid layout (and name) is inspired by the [plinky synth](https://www.plinkysynth.com/), i.e. it is a 8x8 layout with notes spaced out between columns by a specified interval (default is C-major scale spaced out by fifths).

 ### Requirements